automl/neps/README.md

 Using `neps` always follows the same pattern:

-1. Define a `run_pipeline` function that accepts architectures/hyperparameters and evaluates them
+1. Define a `run_pipeline` function that evaluates architectures/hyperparameters for your problem
 1. Define a search space `pipeline_space` of architectures/hyperparameters
 1. Call `neps.run` to optimize `run_pipeline` over `pipeline_space`